May is National Stroke Awareness Month. Knowing the symptoms of stroke and activating emergency services can speed up

 Symptoms of Stroke

-To recognize the symptoms, Brooke uses the acronym
+To recognize the symptoms, the American Stroke Association uses the acronym

-- Arms: one arm – or leg – is weaker than the other
+Arms: One arm is weaker than the other.

-- Speech: is slurred or nonsensical, person cannot understand what's being said to them, ask the person to say their name or a simple sentence
+Speech: Slurred or nonsensical speech.
+Ask the person to say their name or a simple sentence.

 Getting Faster Treatment